 There are a couple of things to notice here.

-• First off, the use of the <label> element which defines a label for an <input> element.
-It provides a usability improvement for mouse users, as if the user clicks on the text within the <label> element, focus will jump to the <input> element associated with it.
+element.
+It provides a usability improvement for mouse users, as if the user clicks on the text within the<label>

-• Secondly, what the form does when it’s submitted.
+element associated with it. - Secondly, what the form does when it’s submitted.
 It simply posts back any values it may have received to itself.
 This is pretty useless in our case, but demonstrates one of the aforementioned gotchas – any input the user might have entered disappears once the form is submitted!
 This will annoy users if all correct input is erased when a form is re-rendered owing to a validation error.

 So, now let’s make our form do something useful.
 When the form is submitted I want to access whatever values the user has entered into the ‘first name’ and ‘last name’ fields and display an appropriate greeting.
 However, if our form is being rendered for the first time, I just want to display the blank form and no greeting.